What Is Radio Frequency Welding?

 - Open-Celled Polyurethanes

-Next, the press, also known as an RF welding or a radio frequency sealer, compresses the two newly melted elements together, helping them bond.
+- The press, also known as a radio frequency welding or a radio frequency sealer, compresses the two newly melted elements together, helping them bond.
 The force used to compress the pieces is essential to a good weld.
 Low pressure can cause surface flashes and arcs as well as a poor seal.
 Pressure that’s too high can also create a poor seal by “crashing” the material.

-You can find several different RF welding machines on the market today that combine these two elements of the generator and the press to complete the high-frequency welding process.
-Two of the most common styles of machines are the shuttle RF welders and the rotary RF welders.
+You can find several different radio frequency welding machines on the market today that combine these two elements of the generator and the press to complete the high-frequency welding process.
+Two of the most common styles of machines are the shuttle radio frequency welders and the rotary radio frequency welders.
 The biggest difference between these two types of machines that essentially complete the same process lies in the way they move materials through the welding station.
 Shuttle welders have a plate that slides into the welding machine while a rotary welder has a round table that rotates under the welding part.

-In the case of both types of HF PVC welding machines, they use a press activated by air cylinders to squeeze the plastic materials together while the generator simultaneously emits radio waves.
-As the machine begins to heat up, the plastic slowly melts and, while it’s held in place beneath the press, begins to mold together in the shape dictated by the RF sealing dies.
+In the case of both types of machines, they use a press activated by air cylinders to squeeze the plastic materials together while the generator simultaneously emits radio waves.
+As the machine begins to heat up, the plastic slowly melts and, while it’s held in place beneath the press, begins to mold together in the shape dictated by the radio frequency sealing dies.

 The sealing dies, another critical part of these machines, are typically built from either brass or aluminum.
-Both materials are acceptable, and both may be found in machines used today, although aluminum dies typically use more RF energy than their brass counterparts.
+Both materials are acceptable, and both may be found in machines used today, although aluminum dies typically use more radio frequency energy than their brass counterparts.

 What Is Radio Frequency Welding Used For?

-Now that we have covered how radio frequency welding works and looked at the machines that do this work, let’s examine some of the actual applications of RF welding.
+Now that we have covered how radio frequency welding works and looked at the machines that do this work, let’s examine some of the actual applications of radio frequency welding.
 In the real world, which industries are using this technology and what are they using it for?

-While the complete list would be much longer than this, a sampling of just a few of the potential applications of RF welding technology includes:
+While the complete list would be much longer than this, a sampling of just a few of the potential applications of radio frequency welding technology includes:

 - Industrial-use curtain walls